Ultimate Easy Japanese Carrot Ginger Dressing Recipe

 Ultimate Easy Japanese Carrot Ginger Dressing is ready to eat in a mason jar.

+It’s delicious.
 This traditional Japanese dressing is the perfect match for a bed of lettuce.
 Ultimate Easy Japanese Carrot Ginger Dressing will transform your salad with a burst of the best Asian flavors.
 This is quite honestly one of my favorite salad dressings of all time.

+It’s colorful.
 What a gorgeous salad dressing.
 The bright orange color jazzes up the salad and gives it a pop!
 And, it’s nice to know that color comes naturally from the carrots.

-If you choose a salad for your meal, you don’t want to pour processed, sugar-filled, high-calorie dressing over the top.
+It’s wholesome.
 This Japanese carrot ginger salad dressing is nutrient-dense, and filled with fresh vegetables, and high-quality ingredients.
 Exactly what you want on top of your healthy salad.

 Arugula salad topped with this carrot-ginger dressing.